bingomanatee/looking-glass-engine-2/README.md

 Actions change state in one of three ways:

 1. The return value of an action, *if it is not undefined*, replaces the state.
-   This is the "redux pattern" state updating.
+   This is the "redux pattern" state updating. (with some exceptions)
 2. Actions have access to the store, and so, can call *other actions*.
 3. BOTH of the above changes can occur from the same Store's action.